 If you’ve visited Sanibel Island, you’ve more than likely heard of the Bailey family or experienced their island presence unknowingly.
 Actually, as soon as you get on island and turn right onto Periwinkle Way you pass a street named Bailey Road on the right-hand side.
-As you continue to drive down Periwinkle Way, you’ll soon pass the Bailey Family Homestead – home of the Sanibel-Captiva Conservation Foundation (SCCF) Native Plant Nursery.
+As you continue to drive down Periwinkle Way, you’ll soon pass the Bailey Family Homestead – home of the SCCF Native Plant Nursery.

 Image courtesy of Bailey’s General Store

 The story behind the Bailey’s General Store dates back to 1899 when Francis “Frank” P. Bailey Sr. founded the Sanibel Packing Company to service the family’s vegetable farming business.
 Supplementing the Bailey family’s farming and packing business was the Bailey’s General Store, which sold supplies as well as other food items such as flour, beans, and grits.
 The family store was located at the mouth of the San Carlos Bay, where the Sanibel Ferry and mail boat brought passengers, tourists, mail and goods on island.